Kurdistan Region: Nascent autonomy, war and political turmoil (1992–2009)

-ISIL and rapprochement with Iraq (after 2014)
+Conflict with the Islamic State and Iraq (2014–)

-In the period leading up to the ISIL invasion of Iraq in June 2014, the Iraqi-Kurdish relations were in a decline that the war against the Islamic State of Iraq and the Levant (ISIL) only worsened.
-When Iraqi forces withdrew from the Syrian-Iraqi border and away from the disputed areas, the Kurdistan Region consequently had a 1,000 km front with ISIL, which put the region into an economic stalemate.
+In the period leading up to the Islamic State invasion of Iraq in June 2014, the Iraqi-Kurdish relations were in a decline that the war against the Islamic State only worsened.
+When Iraqi forces withdrew from the Syrian-Iraqi border and away from the disputed areas, the Kurdistan Region consequently had a 1,000 km front with the Islamic State, which put the region into an economic stalemate.
 However, Kurdistan did not compromise on their stance regarding financial independence from Baghdad.
 Due to the Iraqi withdrawal, Kurdish Peshmerga took control of most disputed areas, including Kirkuk, Khanaqin, Jalawla, Bashiqa, Sinjar and Makhmur.
 The strategically important Mosul Dam was also captured by Kurdish forces.
-However, the control was only temporary as Iraqi forces retook control over most of the disputed areas in October 2017, after the 2017 Kurdistan Region independence referendum.
-As of 2019, the Kurdistan Region and the Federal Government in Baghdad are negotiating joint control over the disputed areas as their relations have become more cordial in the aftermath of ISIL's defeat.
+However, the control was only temporary as, following the 2017 Kurdistan Region independence referendum, the 2017 Iraqi–Kurdish conflict and decisive Battle of Kirkuk resulted in the central government regaining most of the disputed areas in October 2017.

+As of 2019, the Kurdistan Region and the Federal Government in Baghdad are negotiating joint control over the disputed areas as their relations have become more cordial in the aftermath of the Islamic State's defeat.

 Geography

 The Kurdistan region of Iraq is an autonomous region in northern Iraq.
 It borders Iran in the east, Turkey in the north, and Syria in the west.
 The region encompasses most of Iraqi Kurdistan, which is the southern part of the greater geographical region of Kurdistan.
-The region lies between latitudes 34° and 38°N, and longitudes 41° and 47°E.

-Most of the northern and northeastern parts of the region are mountainous, especially those bordering Turkey and Iran.
+The region lies between latitudes 34° and 38°N, and longitudes 41° and 47°E. Most of the northern and northeastern parts of the region are mountainous, especially those bordering Turkey and Iran.
 The region has several high mountains and mountain ranges.
 Other areas of the region are hills and plains, which make up the central and most southern parts of the region.

 Most of the precipitation there falls as rain or snow between November and April, annual precipitation ranges from about 375 to 724 mm.
 From ancient times this has made cultivation of winter crops (and vegetables and fruit in the summer) and the raising of livestock possible.

 Around 1,368,388 hectares (33%) of the land is rainfed arable agricultural land and 328,428 hectares (8%) is Irrigated arable agricultural land.